Teachers, educators, or those generally interested in some upskilling in statistics may find this easy-to-read

 STEM Professionals in Schools Program early to see if they may be able to provide a mentor to attend your school.

-What teachers and professionals are saying about the NSPC
+What students, teachers and other professionals are saying about the NSPC

 "2015 was the first year I've had students participate in the SSAI Poster competition and I've found it to be a rewarding experience.